KDG-Development/KDG-Net-DevTools/README.md

 ## User Manager

 #### Create a development user

-1. Include your connection string at `DevTools/appsettings.json'
+1. Add your appsettings.development.json at `DevTools/appsettings.development.json` with properties matching the `appsettings.json`
-> This probably shouldn't ever be a production environment
+2. Add the applicable values into `DevTools/appsettings.development.json'
+> Don't run in production environments
-2. Navigate to UserManager `cd UserManager`
+3. Navigate to UserManager `cd UserManager`
-3. Run `dotnet run`
+4. Run `dotnet run`

 ## Support